Anna-Williams/Veronique-Firemice/README.md

 This repository includes the source code used for the analysis of scRNAseq from ...[cite]...

+The analysed dataset is available as a ShinyApp: https://annawilliams.shinyapps.io/shinyApp_oligos_VM/

+The raw data is available in GEO: accession number

-The order they were run is:
+The order the scripts in this repository were run is:

 - import.R
 - QC_01.Rmd